 - Mix the butter, sugar, flour, baking powder and eggs together in a large mixing bowl.

-- Stir in the pecans, dried fruit or chocolate if using.
+- Stir in the nuts, dried fruit, seeds or chocolate if using.

 - Remove from the oven and leave to stand for 10 minutes before turning onto a wire rack.
 Leave to cool completely then transfer to an airtight tin.